xorum-io/kmp_mobile_template/README.md

 ## To Do

-Once cloned do the following do adapt template to your needs.
+Once cloned do the following to adapt template to your needs.

 ### Android (app and common folders)